Showing posts with label free association. Show all posts

 Once you enter the building – you can step back in time where old meets new.
 One of those places is medical imaging.
 During internship and in the 22 years I worked there radiology (as we used to call it) was one of my favorite haunts.
 I knew the radiologists and knew I could ask them questions about films.
 Surprisingly many of them had questions about psychiatry.
 Before the electronic health record, I would make a drawing of the positive findings from CT and MRI scans and redraw it in the patient’s chart.
 As radiology became digitized it was easier to cut and past images.
 I could still discuss images with the neuroradiologist.
 I missed all of that when I left that practice.

 The MRI tech comes over the headphones: “OK we are going to come in and inject the contrast.”
 They know I had a mild reaction to CT scan contrast but the MRI contrast is gadolinium based and I have had it before.
 The last time they checked my pre and post creatinine levels, but at this facility that is replaced by questions about renal insufficiency and dialysis.
-That seems like a high bar.
+That seems like a low bar.
 He checks in again in 5 minutes to make sure that I am not having a reaction.

 Another sequence of radiofrequency waves starts and there is a pulsating beat that reminds me of a rock and roll song.
 I try to recall the song just based on the beat.
 I check my muscle tension and realize my shoulders are rolled forward – so I force myself to relax, move my neck, and do some patterned breathing.
 I would really like to hear some Nirvana at this point.